ZBYnb1/MSlocPRED/README.md

 # MSlocPRED
 This MATLAB software package is used to predict subcellular localization of multi-labeled mRNAs.

+The model in the file is uploaded using git lfs, if you need to download the full file content method: git lfs clone git@github.com:ZBYnb1/MSlocPRED.git

 Usage of this MATLAB software package:

 (1) Prepare your sequence(s) file in fasta format and name it “example.txt”;